Ragura/dinkcreference/docs/functions/kill-this-item.md

 If the item is not armed, it will only run the item script's `drop()` procedure.

 It is not necessary for the named script to actually exist.
-As long as the same script name is used as was specified by `add_item()`, the item will be removed.
+As long as the same script name used was specified by `add_item()`, the item will be removed.

+For more information, see [Items](../guide/items.md)